Tinnitus and Hyperacusis Therapy Masterclass

 This course is designed for those who wish to pursue a career as an

-advanced practitioner in providing specialised care for patients experiencing
+advanced practitioner in providing specialised care for children and adults

-troublesome tinnitus and hyperacusis.
-Students will gain a wider spectrum of
+experiencing troublesome tinnitus and hyperacusis.
+Students will gain a wider

-theoretical knowledge and clinical skills with regard to tinnitus and
+spectrum of theoretical knowledge and clinical skills with regard to tinnitus

-hyperacusis rehabilitation.
-This course will outline psychometric assessment,
+and hyperacusis rehabilitation.
+This course will outline psychometric

-appropriate referrals to ENT and mental health, evidence-based practice,
+assessment, appropriate referrals to ENT and mental health, evidence-based

-application of specialist cognitive behaviour therapy (CBT) in tinnitus and
+practice, application of specialist cognitive behaviour therapy (CBT) in